Can Urgent Care Give IV Fluids? Yes, But Know Your Options

 Requires driving Yes Yes No

-Bottom line: Urgent care makes sense when you need a diagnosis or evaluation along with IV fluids.
+Bottom line: Urgent care makes sense when you need a diagnosis along with IV fluids.
 The ER is for emergencies.
-Mobile IV therapy is the fastest and most affordable option when you already know what you need: hydration, vitamins, and recovery without leaving your couch.
+Mobile IV therapy is the fastest and cheapest option when you already know what you need: hydration, vitamins, and recovery without leaving your couch.

 For a deeper dive into how mobile IV therapy compares to urgent care across all factors, read our full comparison guide.